 Score explanation: There are no requirements or guidelines for events in the medical school.
 5.10.
-Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?

-Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable.

-1 There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.

-0 There are no efforts at the medical school to make lab spaces more sustainable.
+Does your institution have programs and initiatives to assist with making lab spaces more environm entally sustainable? ------ ---------- --------- -------------- Yes, the institution has programs and initiatives to assist with making lab spaces more environmentally sustainable.
+(2 points) There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.
+(1 point) There are no efforts at the institution to make lab spaces more sustainable.
+(0 points) Score Assigned:

 Score explanation: As far as we know, there are no programs to make labs more sustainable.
-To some extent this is included in the standard process (in construction etc.)
+To some extent this is included in the standard process (in construction etc.).

+0

 5.11.
-5.11.
 Does your institution's endowment portfolio investments include fossil-fuel companies?

-4 The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives.
-3 The institution is entirely divested from fossil fuels.
-2 The institution has partially divested from fossil fuel companies or has made a commitment to fully divest , but currently still has fossil fuel investments.
-1 The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organised advocacy for divestment.
-0 Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.
+The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives.
+(4 points)

+The institution is entirely divested from fossil fuels.
+(3 points)

+The institution has partially divested from fossil fuel companies or has made a commitment to fully divest , but currently still has fossil fuel investments.
+(2 points)

+The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organised advocacy for divestment.
+(1 point)

+Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.
+(0 points)

+Score Assigned: 4

-Score explanation: Institution "university hospital": Investments of the archipelago meet the ESG criteria (Environment-Social-Governance) and should thus be as sustainable as possible.(Environmental social and governance (ESG) investing - OECD Also, according to the office of sustainability of the university, the University of Bern is entirely divested from fossil fuels and is committed to sustainable reinvest divested funds.
+Score explanation: Institution "university hospital": Investments of the archipelago meet the ESG criteria (Environment-Social-Governance) and should thus be as sustainable as possible.
+(Environmental social and governance (ESG) investing - OECD Also, according to the office of sustainability of the university, the University of Bern is entirely divested from fossil fuels and is committed to sustainable reinvest divested funds.

+Section Total (23 out of 32)

+72%

+Back to Summary Page here

 Are there additional sustainability resources offered at your medical school or institution not yet asked about that you would like to describe?
 If so, please do so below.

 Grading

 Section Overview

 This section focuses on the grading of the report card.
 The institution received a grade for each of the individual sections as well as an overall institutional grade.
 Section point totals were tallied, divided by the total points available for the section, and converted to a percentage.
 The overall institutional grade is a weighted average of the section grades, with curriculum receiving a higher weight owing to its larger number of metrics.
 Letter grades for each section and the institution overall were then assigned according to the table below.

 Letter Grade Percentage

 А 80% - 100%

 В 60% - 79%

 С 40% - 59%

 D 20% - 39%

 F 0% - 19%

-Within each grade bracket, a score in the top 5% ($5$ to $9$ %), receives a "+", and a score in the bottom 5% ($0$ - 4%) receives a "--".
-For example, a percentage score of 78% would be a B+.
+Planetary Health Grades for the University of Bern School of Medicine

+The following table presents the individual section grades and overall institutional grade for the University of Bern School of Medicine on this medical-school-specific Planetary Health Report Card.
+Section Raw Score % Letter Grade Planetary Health Curriculum (30%) $(37/72) \ge 100 = 51\%$ С Interdisciplinary Research (17.5%) (8/17) x 100 = 47% С Community Outreach and Advocacy (17.5%) (1/14) x 100 = 7% F Support for Student-led Planetary Health Initiatives (17.5%) (10/15) x 100= 67% В Campus Sustainability (17.5%) (23/32) x 100 = 72% В Institutional Grade (Ax0.3 + Bx0.175 + Cx0.175 + Dx0.175 + Ex0.175) = 49% С Report Card Trends Section Overview This graph demonstrates trends in overall and section grades for the years in which University of Bern has participated in the Planetary Health Report Card initiative.